boazbk/tcs/lec_03a_computing_every_function.md

 the reason being that for every $a\in \{0,1\}$, $NAND(a,a)=NOT(a AND a)=NOT(a)$ and so in these two lines `notbar` is assigned the negation of `bar` and so `foo` is assigned the negation of the negation of `bar`, which is simply `bar`.

-Thus in describing NAND programs we can (and will) allow ourselves to use the variable assignment operation, with the understanding that in actual programs we will replace every line of the first form with the two lines of the second form.
+Thus in describing NAND-CIRC programs we can (and will) allow ourselves to use the variable assignment operation, with the understanding that in actual programs we will replace every line of the first form with the two lines of the second form.
 In programming language parlance this is known as "syntactic sugar", since we are not changing the definition of the language, but merely introducing some convenient notational shortcuts.^[This concept is also known as "macros" or "meta-programming" and is sometimes implemented via a preprocessor or macro language in a programming language or a text editor.
 One modern example is the [Babel](https://babeljs.io/) JavaScript syntax transformer, that converts JavaScript programs written using the latest features into a format that older Browsers can accept.
 It even has a [plug-in](https://babeljs.io/docs/plugins/) architecture, that allows users to add their own syntactic sugar to the language.]
-We will use several such "syntactic sugar" constructs to make our descriptions of NAND programs shorter and simpler.
+We will use several such "syntactic sugar" constructs to make our descriptions of NAND-CIRC programs shorter and simpler.
-However, these descriptions are  merely shorthand for the equivalent standard or "sugar free" NAND program that is obtained after removing the use of all these constructs.
+However, these descriptions are  merely shorthand for the equivalent standard or "sugar free" NAND-CIRC program that is obtained after removing the use of all these constructs.
-In particular, when we  say that a function $F$ has an $s$-line NAND program, we mean a standard NAND program, that does not use any syntactic sugar.
+In particular, when we  say that a function $F$ has an $s$-line NAND-CIRC program, we mean a standard NAND-CIRC program, that does not use any syntactic sugar.
-The website [http://www.nandpl.org](http://www.nandpl.org) contains an online "unsweetener" that can take a NAND program that uses  these features and modifies it to an equivalent program that does not use them.
+The website [http://www.nandpl.org](http://www.nandpl.org) contains an online "unsweetener" that can take a NAND-CIRC program that uses  these features and modifies it to an equivalent program that does not use them.

 ## Some useful syntactic sugar

 In this section, we will list some additional examples of "syntactic sugar" transformations.
 Going over all these examples can be somewhat tedious, but we do it for two reasons:

-1. To convince you that despite its seeming simplicity and limitations, the NAND programming language is actually quite powerful and can capture many of the fancy programming constructs such as `if` statements and function definitions  that exists in more fashionable languages.
+1. To convince you that despite its seeming simplicity and limitations, the NAND-CIRC programming language is actually quite powerful and can capture many of the fancy programming constructs such as `if` statements and function definitions  that exists in more fashionable languages.

 2. So you can realize how lucky you are to be  taking a theory of computation course and not a compilers course... `:)`